-The directional-complement protocol resembles the directional protocol in purpose, except that sequencing reads are only derived from the reverse-complement strands of the BSW and BSC strands.
-For the directional-complement protocol, very few good alignments are expected from runs 1 and 2, so DRAGEN is automatically tuned to a faster analysis mode for those runs.
+The directional-complement protocol can also be used for PBAT or similar libraries where mainly the BSWR and BSCR strands are sequenced.
+With this protocol, all four aligner runs are performed, but relatively few good alignments are expected from the runs for the BSW and BSC strands, so DRAGEN is automatically tuned to a faster analysis mode for those runs.

-For any protocol, you must run with a reference generated with --ht-methylated enabled, as described in Pipeline Specific Hash Tables on page 129.
+For any protocol, you must run with a reference generated with --ht-methylated enabled, as described in Pipeline Specific Hash Tables on page 148.

-The following is an example dragen command line for the directional protocol:
+The following is an example DRAGEN command line for the directional protocol:

 '''

 dragen --enable-methylation-calling true \

 --methylation-protocol directional \

 --ref-dir /staging/ref/mm10/methylation --RGID RG1 --RGCN CN1 \

 --RGLB LIB1 --RGPL illumina --RGPU 1 --RGSM Samp1 \

 --intermediate-results-dir /staging/tmp \

 -1 /staging/reads/samp1_1.fastq.gz \

-'''

-'''

 -2 /staging/reads/samp1_2.fastq.gz \

 --output-directory /staging/outdir \

---output-file-prefix samp1 directional prot
+--output-file-prefix samp1_directional_prot

 '''